andrewjw/site/_posts/2011-11-11-iphone-on-holiday.md

 flickr_imagelink: 'http://www.flickr.com/photos/johnlembo/2402051626/'
 flickr_imagename: 'iPhone at the beach'
 ---
-Recently I <a href="http://andrewwilkinson.wordpress.com/2011/10/17/iphone-4s/">posted</a> about upgrading my old iPhone 3G to a 64GB 4S.
+Recently I [posted](http://andrewwilkinson.wordpress.com/2011/10/17/iphone-4s/) about upgrading my old iPhone 3G to a 64GB 4S.
 One of the things I was mostly looking forward to with the upgrade was the much improved camera and the ability to take video.
 Last week I spent some time at the <a href="http://www.giantscausewayireland.com/">Giant's Causeway</a> in Northern Ireland and I had plenty of